digital-science/dimcli/docs/_sources/getting-started.md.txt

 The helper will guide you through the process of creating this file, which will be safely stored in your computer home folder.
 That's it - you're ready to hit the API!
 See below for more info on how to do that.

-### Creating a credentials file manually
+### Creating a configuration file manually

 This section provides more details about where Dimcli expects credentials data to be found, in case you want to set this up manually.

-The credentials file must be called `dsl.ini` and located in your user directory in the `.dimensions` folder.
+The configuration file must be called `dsl.ini` and located in your user directory in the `.dimensions` folder.
 If you want to set this up manually, this is what you'd do on unix systems:

 ```
 $ mkdir ~/.dimensions